-Focusing on the role of religion in sustaining and building peace, the work-stream is committed to collaborate to support action on SDG 16 at the grassroots level.
+Focusing on the role of religion in sustaining and building peace, the work-stream is committed to support action on SDG 16 at the grassroots level.

 This includes identifying a subset of countries where work-stream members are already working in order to engage with local governments on national and international plans to advance SDG 16.